 Nerds are by definition socially impaired and inwardly-directed.
 Thus you might not expect nerds and their “cousins” – scientists and engineers – to care much about public welfare and global issues.
 And it’s true that many technical folks find more fascination in technical problems (which often have a solution) than social issues (which more frequently have no satisfactory solution).

 However, which came first?
-Do people who are already socially disengaged choose to study science and engineering?
+Do people who are already socially distant choose to study science and engineering?
 Or does the technical educational curriculum turn otherwise socially normal people into nerds?
 It’s surprisingly difficult to find research studies in this area on the Web.

-Prof. Cech followed 300 engineering students at a variety of institutions, none of them her own university: an elite private school; a large public university; an all-engineering college; and an all-women liberal arts college.
-Every spring through their schooling, plus once again eighteen months afterwards, she surveyed the students to determine how much importance they placed on ethical responsibility, social consequences of technology, how people use machines and social consciousness.
+Prof. Cech followed 300 engineering students at a variety of institutions, none of them her own university.
+These institutions were: an elite private school; a large public university; an all-engineering college; and an all-women liberal arts college.
+Every spring through their schooling, plus once again eighteen months afterwards, she surveyed the students.
+She measured how much importance they placed on ethical responsibility, social consequences of technology, how people use machines and social consciousness.

 Considering the variety of institutions surveyed, the results were remarkably similar.
-With each passing year, students were more cynical and more disengaged from social issues.
-As a result, graduates were more apathetic and less concerned for the welfare of others when they graduated than they were when they entered college.
-Basically, they lacked “empathy.”
-Cech posits that this consistent trend likely arises from the way courses are taught: getting the “right answer” is paramount, and the consequences for people’s lives are either treated as of no importance, or relegated to the sidelines.
+With each passing year, students were more cynical and more uncaring about social issues.
+As a result, graduates were more apathetic and less supportive of the welfare of others at graduation than they were when they entered college.
+For them, the meaning of life and what it took be happy did not require any “empathy.”

 Can math-heavy nerds also be environmentally sensitive citizens?
 Or does today’s narrow technical curriculum automatically wall them off from social awareness?